By Josh Gardner, who got sorted into Gryffindor on his twelfth try

 And the movies!
 Far from cynical cash-ins starring a non-actor, they were authentic adaptations of our beloved tales.
 They even split the last part in two and shot it in 3D to include every detail.

-But oddly, when I picked up the series for my summer re-read, I found them… underwhelming.
+But oddly, when I picked up the series for my annual re-read, I found them… underwhelming.
 Was it because I’d become an adult, because I’d read them to death, or because JK Rowling is evil now?

 Instead of gripping page-turners, they felt like the deranged word salad of a writer whose editor was drowning in dollars.
 As I found myself skipping whole chapters, I wondered if I was the problem.